liebechaos/lcv-home/content/activity/readinggroup.md

 *Order out of chaos* - Prigogine and Stengers
 *Chaos making a new science* - Gleick and James
 *Chaos, Courage, Creativity* - Abraham
-*Myth and meaning in early Taoism 'Country Of Women' and 'People Without Anuses'* - Prigogine and Stengers
+*Myth and meaning in early Taoism 'Country Of Women' and 'People Without Anuses'*